-Many countries are requiring travelers to have a negative PCR test taken within a certain time period before traveling back from Iceland, for many it is within 72 hours of departure.
+Many countries require travelers to have a negative PCR test taken within a certain time period before traveling back from Iceland.
+For many, it is within 72 hours of departure.
 Please be sure to check your specific home country requirements to know how close to your departure you need to take the test.

 There are multiple testing centers around the country where you can go for your PCR test.

-If you purchase a day tour, multi-day tour, or rent a car on Guide to Iceland, but test positive on arrival to Iceland or your flight gets delayed or canceled, you can choose to reschedule your trip to another date.
+If you purchase a day tour, multi-day tour, or rent a car on Guide to Iceland but test positive on arrival to Iceland or your flight gets delayed or canceled, you can choose to reschedule your trip to another date.
 If that is not an option for you, you will get a full refund.
-If you purchase a self-drive tour or guided tour package along with the cancellation insurance, you will also get a full refund.
-The cancellation insurance is available for purchase during the booking process while you book your trip.
+If you purchase a self-drive tour or guided tour package, you will also get a full refund.

 You can find the full terms of service on each of our product pages.